Developer Portal for YouTrack and Hub Help

 The @jetbrains/youtrack-scripting-api/http module provides async variants of HTTP request methods: doAsync, getAsync, postAsync, putAsync, patchAsync, and deleteAsync.

-These methods schedule the outgoing HTTP request after the current transaction is complete.
+These async HTTP methods schedule the outgoing HTTP request during the current script execution.
+YouTrack sends the request after the current transaction is complete.
 Pass the name of an async function as the last argument.
-When YouTrack receives the response, it invokes that function and exposes the external response as ctx.response.
+When YouTrack receives the external service response, it invokes that function and exposes the response as the ctx.response property.

-Async HTTP methods don't return the response to the function that calls them and don't support delayed execution.
-Put the response logic in the named async function.
+Async HTTP methods don't return the response to the scheduling function and don't support delayed execution.
+Put the external response handling logic in the named async function.

 The following workflow rule sends an HTTP request and handles the response in an async function: